-1. Create accessible transit platforms (bulb-outs).
+- 1. Create accessible transit platforms (bulb-outs) (Figure 7). - a.

-- a.
 Transit platforms that serve dedicated transit lanes must be accessible and: - i.
-Where raised must be served by a sloped walk maximum 1:2 (5%) with a handrail that complies with TADG, Handrails (1.1.7) on a minimum of one side. - Include tactile attention indicators on the leading edge of the platform that leads into a transit lane or Toronto Transit Commission (TTC) vehicle. - iii.
-Include a guard and handrail that complies with TADG Guards (1.1.8), and Handrails (1.1.7) when the transit platform is between a cyclist or another vehicle lane and the transit lane. - b.
-Snow melt systems should be provided on transit platforms.

-2. Create accessible transit stops.

-- a.
-Where transit stops are located on the sidewalk or activity zone and: - i.
-The cycle lane is level with sidewalk to facilitate accessible boarding on to the TTC, tactile attention indicators must be used to mark the entry and exit into a shared space and be: - 1.
-Located on the leading edge of the sidewalk for the full length of the raised cycle lane. - 2.
+Where raised, must be served by a sloped walk maximum 1:20 (5%) with a handrail that complies with TADG, Handrails (1.1.7), on a minimum of one side - ii.
+Include TAI on the leading edge of the platform that leads into a transit lane or Toronto Transit Commission (TTC) vehicle. - iii.
+Include a guard and handrail that complies with TADG, Guards (1.1.8), and Handrails (1.1.7), when the transit platform is between a cycling or another vehicle lane and the transit lane. - b.
+Snow melt systems should be provided on transit platforms. - 2.
+Create accessible transit stops. - a.
+Where transit stops are located on the sidewalk or activity zone and the cycle lane is level with sidewalk to facilitate accessible boarding on to the TTC, TAI must be used to mark the entry and exit into a shared space and be: - i.
+Located on the leading edge of the sidewalk for the full length of the raised cycle lane. - ii.
 Provided on the level portion of the leading edge of the slope that leads down to street level. - b.
 Plan for and identify where designated TTC Wheel-Trans stops could be located.
-Additional coordination with TTC will be required.

-3. Create a safe shared space in the Multi-Use Trails (Martin Goodman Trail).

-- a.
-The surface of the multi-use trail must: - i.
-Have colour contrast from adjacent surfaces such as the sidewalk, or pedestrian clearway, transit lanes and the vehicle roadway. - ii.
-Be marked with a cyclist icon to better identify the designated cycling lane. - iii.
-Be raised where the multi-use trail intersects with a raised intersection. - iv.
-Include tactile attention indicators when entering and leaving a raised transit platform (bulb-out).
+Additional coordination with TTC will be required. - 3.
+Create a safe shared space in the Multi-Use Trails (Martin Goodman Trail).
+The surface of the multi-use trail must: - a.
+Have colour contrast from adjacent surfaces such as the sidewalk, or pedestrian clearway, transit lanes and the vehicle roadway. - b.
+Be marked with a cyclist icon to better identify the designated cycling lane. - c.
+Be raised where the multi-use trail intersects with a raised intersection. - d.
+Include TAI when entering or leaving a raised transit platform (bulbout). - e.
+Provide textural cue or planted zone to create a buffer between the multi-use trail and pedestrian zone.

-D Livable Communities - Creating Safe and Inclusive Neighbourhoods

-4. Enhance the safety and accessibility at intersections.

-- a.
-Intersections must be raised to improve the visibility of pedestrians and encourage reduced vehicle speeds.
-Exceptions that may apply are to streets serviced by TTC streetcar lines..
+- 4. Enhance the safety and accessibility at intersections (Figure 7). - a.
+Consider raised intersections to improve the visibility of pedestrians and encourage reduced vehicle speeds.
+Exceptions that may apply are to streets serviced by TTC streetcar lines.
 Refer to the Raised Crosswalk Intersection Guideline for additional information. - b.
 Consider the context-sensitive characteristics in the neighbourhood including nearby land uses, users of the street and role of the street within the network of streets.
-Signal timing must be programmed to consider slower walk speeds for persons with disabilities, older adults, and children. - Provide tactile signs mounted above or on the accessible pedestrian signals.
+Signal timing must be programmed to consider slower walk speeds for persons with disabilities, older adults, and children. - c.
+Provide street signage that is tactile and mounted above the accessible pedestrian signals.
 Refer to section 31 Wayfinding and Navigation for additional information. - d.
-Enhance the visibility of pedestrians waiting on the sidewalk to cross by locating large planters, pots, or any street furniture at a sufficient distance away from the intersection to avoid the risk of a safety hazard by obstructing visibility. - e.
+Enhance the visibility of pedestrians waiting on the sidewalk to cross by locating large planters, pots, or any street furniture at a sufficient distance away from the intersection. - e.
 Enhance lighting at intersections to improve visibility of pedestrians. - f.
-Locate any user controls, such as accessible pedestrian crossing signals, at an accessible height and adjacent to clear ground space. - 5.
+Locate any user controls, such as accessible pedestrian crossing signals, at an accessible height and adjacent to clear ground space. - g.
+Provide accessible activity zones that offer a variety of exterior furniture, equipment and street elements that comply with TADG. - 5.
 Provide accessible activity zones that offer a variety of exterior furniture, equipment and street elements that comply with TADG.

-Figure 6: Accessible Transit Platforms
+Figure 7: Accessible Transit Platform & Intersection Design